Towns has huge night, Minnesota tops Miami 113-104

 Dwyane Wade led Miami with 21 points.
 Josh Richardson scored 17, Derrick Jones Jr. added 16 and Hassan Whiteside grabbed 13 rebounds for the Heat — who ended the 2018 calendar year with a 43-43 record.

+"We made strides this month," Wade said.
+"The loss can take away from the success of this month, but we're making strides.
+We want to make sure in the new year, we understand how well we can play."

 Miami led only once, and that was for all of 25 seconds.
-But Minnesota was never exactly running away with this one — the Wolves' lead was merely 55-54 at halftime, 86-77 after three quarters and was up to 90-79 early in the fourth.
+The Heat missed their first eight shots, and gave up 24 points off turnovers.

+"I thought our defense was good," Wolves coach Tom Thibodeau said.
+"I thought the start of the game was obviously important for us.
+It's hard to win on the road and this team has been playing great basketball.
+So it's a good solid win for us."

 TIP-INS